Geyserexe/BuilderBot/README.md

 - --n controls the number of teams built.
 - --a controls the avoided mons; formatting is a comma-separated-list.
 - --cm turns on core mode.
-- --d runs the builder on the default settings (i.e galar balance cutoff 5 bT 25 rT 10 etc).
+- --d runs the builder on the default settings (i.e galar balance cutoff 5 bT 25 rT 10 etc) and overrides any other settings.
 - --raw makes the builder output the team as text rather than as a pokepaste link.
 - --nsc deactivates species clause, allowing duplication of Pokemon, excluding those that are illegal in-game.